RSHE and Wellbeing

 What is RSHE Education?

-Teaching Relationships Education, Relationships and Sex Education and Health Education (RSHE) as a fundamental part of the curriculum.
+Teaching Relationships, Sex and Health Education (RSHE) as a fundamental part of the curriculum.

 At Ark Castledown we know that the key to being a well-rounded member of society is being able to form effective and fulfilling relationships.
 We recognise that mental health and its management is becoming a key issue in today’s society.
 All children will have the opportunity to learn to manage emotions and stress in safe and positive way through the teaching of practical strategies.
 Children will leave us with the knowledge, understanding, attitudes, values and skills they need to reach their potential as individuals and within the community.